 Lastly, an industry newsletter I recommend would be Condé Nast Traveler’s “The Daily Traveler”.
-I love this one because there is tons of destination inspiration, travel alerts for different countries and airline news.
-In general I always take a peek at the Condé Nast Traveler site before booking anything since it’s a trusted resource in all aspects of travel.
+I love this one because there are tons of destination inspiration, travel alerts for different countries, and airline news.
+In general, I always take a peek at the Condé Nast Traveler site before booking anything since it’s a trusted resource in all aspects of travel.

 Book plane tickets on certain days: